Glossary of Terms

 A machine with a copper wire screen that receives the pulp slurry in the paper making process which will become the final paper sheet.

 Any paper that is free from wood pulp impurities.

 Folder with printing on one side so that when folded once in each direction, the printing on outside of the folds.

 Colors that lose tone and permanency when exposed to light.

 Used when an image is meant to extend completely to all four edges of the finished sheet.
-Printing the image beyond the trim edge of a sheet to ensure that there is no white space at the edge after the substrate on which the image is printed is trimmed to finish size.
-See also: extended color; bleed.
+Printing the image beyond the trim edge of a sheet to ensure that there is no white space at the edge after the substrate on which the image is printed is trimmed to the finished size.

 One of the most common types of justification in print media is full justification, where the spaces between words, and to a lesser extent between glyphs or letters, are stretched or sometimes compressed in order to make the text align on both the left and right sides.
 When using full justification it is customary to treat the last line of a paragraph separately by simply left or right justifying it, depending on the language direction.
 A line in which the spaces have been stretched beyond their normal width are called loose lines, while those whose spaces have been compressed are called tight lines.

 Full justification can sometimes lead to typographical anomalies.
 When the spaces between words line up approximately above one another on several loose lines, a distracting visual pattern called a river may appear.
 Another problem especially prevalent when using full justification in narrow columns, such as in many newspapers, is when an exceptionally large space appears between two words (called a loose line).
 These may often be solved through the use of hyphenation or by rewriting the text to use smaller words.

 The slurry mixture of fibers, water, chemicals and pigments, that is delivered to the Fourdrinier machine in the paper making process.